leon4rd/test/README.md

-## Why don’t seagulls fly over the bay?
-Because then they’d be bay-gulls!
+## Why did the cookie cry?
+## Because his mother was a wafer so long